qlt315/UCMEC_COMMAG/UCMEC_ComMag_new/README.md

 This version of the code has made changes to the original paper code, which are mainly summarized as follows:

-(1) The optimization objective has been changed from energy consumption to latency
+(1) The optimization objective has been changed from the energy consumption to the average total delay

-(2) The decision to allocate computing resources is made by the cvxpy library, rather than by the ppo based agent
+(2) The decision to allocate computing resources is made by the cvxpy library, rather than by the PPO-based agent

 (3) Fixed some bugs in the previous code and optimized the code structure